asiek728/rockPaperScissors/README.md

     - npm install

-## Use the following command in the game:
+## Use the following commands in the game:
     - start      -   start a new game
     - score      -   check your score
     - exit       -   stop the game